-But, the defending champion Chiefs, had an injury crisis and lost their 2 first choice hookers before the season started.
+Harris wasn't selected in any Super Rugby Squads in 2014, but the defending champion Chiefs, had an injury crisis and lost their 2 first choice hookers before the season started.

 This opened the door for Harris to join the Hamilton based outfit on a short-term contract.
 He made his Super Rugby debut in week 1 of the season as the Chiefs defeated the Crusaders in Christchurch and then on to be capped by New Zealand.